Saint Mary's offers many need and merit-based scholarships, all renewable for up to four years.

 Gael Scholar’s Award: $11,000 annually

 $11,000 annually; renewable for each of four years of full-time study. awarded to first-time freshman at acceptance.
 Selected students have noteworthy extracurricular involvement and demanding college preparatory schedules that include rigorous senior schedules.
-Competitive candidates typically have either a 4.0 grade point averages, or solid B (greater than 3.26) averages combined with very strong ACT or SAT performance (greater than 1200 on critical reading and math sections of the SAT l or ACT composite scores of greater than 26).
+Competitive candidates typically have either a 4.0 grade point averages, or solid B (greater than 3.26) averages combined with very strong ACT or SAT performance (greater than 1800 on critical reading, math, writing sections of the SAT l or ACT composite scores of greater than 26).

 Lasallian Leadership Scholarship: $11,000 annually